A Feynman-Kac-It\^o Formula for magnetic Schr\"odinger operators on graphs: Applications

 \subsection{Kato\rq{}s inequality}

 The following theorem includes a general version of Kato\rq{}s inequality and applications thereof.
-We refer the reader to \cite{bg} for probabilistic aspects of Kato\rq{}s inequality on noncompact Riemannian manifolds, and to \cite{DM} for a direct proof of Kato's inequality on graphs (under stronger assumptions though).
+We refer the reader to \cite{bg} for probabilistic aspects of Kato\rq{}s inequality on noncompact Riemannian manifolds, and to \cite{DM} for a direct proof of Kato's inequality on graphs (in a more restrictive setting though).
 Moreover, some of the results below are also contained in \cite{Gol} for locally finite graphs.